 That’s fine – but should you be paying tax?
 As soon as you earn income, you potentially owe tax.
 Everyone’s in the same boat.

 If this is your first experience of earning income, I will help you register with HMRC and explain what needs to be done.
 It may be that you don’t have to pay tax – but at least you’ll be legal.
 HMRC’s penalties for missed registration and filing deadlines are much worse than any interest on late paid tax.

 Sounds great, but I’m afraid you can still be subject to tax.
 Your State pension is covered by the tax-free Personal Allowance (as mentioned below) but if you receive any income over and above that, you may have to pay tax on that.

 HOW MUCH CAN I EARN BEFORE I HAVE TO WORRY ABOUT THIS?

 There’s a tax-free limit everyone can earn, called your Personal Allowance (PA).
 This changes each year but is currently £12,500 minimum (tax year 2020/2021).

-You may not earn that much – though you possibly would like to! – and you may still need to notify HMRC that you’re earning, and make annual reports to them.
+You may not earn that much – though you possibly would like to! – and you may still need to notify HMRC that you’re earning at all.

 I’VE GOT A FULL TIME JOB AND ALREADY PAY TAX THROUGH PAYE